hawkwynd/Shoutcast-monitor/README.md

-# SC-Analytics - Shoutcast-Server-Monitor
+# SC-Analytics - Shoutcast Server Monitor
 A Node application which monitors visitor activity, logging connections to MongoDB.
 You'll need a shoutcast server running with access to the admin.cgi pages.
 I run sc_serv on an AWS micro instance running Ubuntu.
+This project came out of the necessity to have some form of logging/reporting for monitoring listeners of my shoutcast radio station, Hawkwynd Radio.

 ## Overview/Psuedocode
 - Call to shoucast server admin returns json payload of the following: